Warren Buffett’s Approach To A Dividend Investing Strategy

 Pour yourself a glass of Buffett’s investment wisdom, and it’s impossible not to taste the distinct flavor of Coca-Cola.
 Buffett’s love for the fizzy beverage giant is no secret.
 For him, Coca-Cola represents a cocktail of his favorite ingredients – a rock-solid brand, a product loved worldwide, and a resilient business model.
 Topped with a cherry of consistently growing dividends, it’s the perfect serve.

 Buffett first bought shares in Coca-Cola in 1988, and it’s remained a staple of Berkshire Hathaway’s portfolio ever since.
 Over the years, Coca-Cola has quenched Buffett’s thirst for dividends, increasing its payouts for over half a century and earning itself the coveted title of ‘dividend king’.
 Buffett’s investment in Coca-Cola is a toast to the power of stable and growing dividends and a testament to his long-term, patient investing style.
+From a portfolio mechanic perspective, the yield on cost for this position has expanded dramatically over time, showing how structural patience captures true fundamental compounding.

 Apple: The tech exception and its significant dividend contribution